 Today’s top ecommerce platforms are far more likely to have themes built for mobile.
 However, when creating your own landing pages, it’s possible to make changes that might not look right on a mobile device.

 Test your landing page to make sure it functions and looks right on mobile.
 If you’re using the Shogun Landing Page Shopify App, you can preview your landing page in multiple views to ensure the best shopping experience on any device.

 Start Creating Shopify Landing Pages That Convert

 As you’re creating your first landing pages in Shopify, remember that actually creating the page is the easy part.
 It’s the design and content on your landing page that matters most.
 It’s vital that you keep your audience in mind when creating your landing pages.

-Shopify provides a basic page editor to do this, but an app like Shogun will give you far more control without any knowledge of code.
-This way you can focus on creating a visually appealing user-first landing page.
-Build on that foundation by focusing on the benefits in your copy, leveraging user generated content, and created a strong value-oriented call to action to create higher converting landing pages.
+With Shopify and the Shogun Page Builder app, you'll be able to create visually appealing, user-first landing pages.
+Build on that foundation by focusing on the benefits in your copy, leveraging user generated content and creating a strong, value-oriented call to action to create higher converting landing pages.

 Most importantly, never stop testing.
 Use your Shopify store metrics to monitor what works and improve your landing pages so you continue to see lifts in your conversion.